streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 | [`cSpell.suggestionNumChanges`](#cspellsuggestionnumchanges)                                | resource             | The maximum number of changes allowed on a word to be considered a suggestions. |

 ## Definitions

+### `cSpell.autoFormatConfigFile`

+Name
+: `cSpell.autoFormatConfigFile` -- Auto Format Configuration File

+Type
+: boolean

+Scope
+: window

+Description
+: If a `cspell` configuration file is updated, format the configuration file using the VS Code Format Document Provider.
+This will cause the configuration file to be saved prior to being updated.

+Default
+: _`false`_

+---

 ### `cSpell.diagnosticLevel`